 Critical windows.
 A critical window of susceptibility is a sensitive time interval during fetal and child development when environmental exposures can interfere with physiology of cell, tissue, or organ.
 These windows include periods in which cells are growing rapidly, tissues are forming, and the young body is still without most protective capabilities, such as an immune system, blood brain barrier, or DNA repair system.

 Preterm Birth and Impaired Fetal Growth.
-Children born preterm or with impaired fetal growth (low birth weight and intrauterine growth retardation) have an increased risk of many developmental disabilities.21 Prenatal chemical exposures can cause both preterm birth and impaired fetal growth.
+Children born preterm or with impaired fetal growth (low birth weight and intrauterine growth retardation) have an increased risk of many developmental disabilities.22 Prenatal chemical exposures can cause both preterm birth and impaired fetal growth.
 For more information regarding these toxicants please refer to the Pregnancy webpage.

-Other Contributors
+Other contributors

 A brief summary of what we know of these contributors, plus any genetic contributions, is included in the discussion of each disorder and condition below.